tanujveera/ReactJS-Learning/Day9/Readme.md

 ononline = (event)=>{};
 ```

 We created a `useOnlineStatus()` Hook which displays a text whether user is offline or online.
+We used this hook in Header component to show user status.